 The setting of the film at the rural hills, where Uncle Chuan has led most of his life, visually illustrates the rural and urban split between the two generations.
 Two distinct worlds are presented, which represent two different spaces and cultures the two generations inhabit.
 The director created an older character in a traditional conservative rural backdrop juxtaposed against two younger characters returning from a transnational, cosmopolitan space.
-Situating Uncle Chuan in a rural highland scene visually signifies the continuation of preserved cultural traditions unscathed by the forces of commercialism.
+By situating Uncle Chuan in a rural highland scene, it visually signifies the continuation of preserved cultural traditions unscathed by the forces of commercialism.
 Symbolically, in traditional rural areas, traditional practices continue, as do moral judgements.

-Unsurprisingly, at the beginning of the film, Uncle Chuan objects to Bee's choice of Benji, a Westerner, as a husband.
+Unsurprisingly, at the beginning of the film, Uncle Chuan objects to Bee's choice of Benji, a Westerner, as husband.
 At the dinner table scene, Uncle Chuan reprimanded Bee for introducing a Western man as her choice of marriage partner.
 He remarked, "You don't even sound like a Chinese.
 Had all the men died out?
-Out of all men, you fall in love with a Westerner."
+Out of all men, you fall in love with a Westerner".
 The tension between Uncle Chuan and Bee is palpable as seen from the tense exchange and facial expressions, with the former reprimanding the latter that she has become unreasonable after living abroad for too long, implying that she has lost her Chinese cultural values.
-Uncle Chuan's dissatisfaction can be interpreted as his unwillingness to accept a "cultural outsider" as his son-in-law.
-As a native British, Benji is a cultural outsider to the Chinese language, culture and customs.
+Uncle Chuan's dissatisfaction can be interpreted as his unwillingness to accept a "cultural outsider" as son-in-law.
+As a native British, Benji is a cultural outsider to the Chinese community, with cultural differences compounded by unfamiliarity with the Chinese language, culture and customs.
 In desiring to tie the knot with a non-Chinese, it seems that Bee is choosing to distance herself from her cultural heritage.

-The film starts with Benji represented as ignorant of Chinese culture and customs.
-On the first day of the Lunar New Year, as a marker of the importance of the commencement of a new year, the younger generation is expected to ready themselves to pay respect to their parents as elders.
+The film started with Benji represented as ignorant of Chinese culture and customs.
+On the first day of the Lunar New Year, as a marker of the importance of the commencement of a new year, the younger generation is expected to ready oneself to pay respect to the parents as elders.
 Confucian philosophy is a system based on stratified relations, foregrounded in patriarchy and parental authority.
-In the Book of Rites, it states that "when the people knew to honour their elders and nourish their age, then at home they could practise filial piety and fraternal duty.
+In the Book of Rites, it states that "when the people knew to honour their elders and nourish their aged, then at home they could practise filial piety and fraternal duty.
 Filial and fraternal at home and abroad, honouring elders and nourishing the aged, then their education was complete..."
+(Legge, Chai and Winberg, 1967: 419).

-Unfamiliar with Chinese culture, Benji neglected to ready himself on the morning of the first day of the Lunar New Year until he was lamented by Bee.
+Unfamiliar with Chinese culture, Benji neglected to ready himself on the morning of the first day of the Lunar New Year until lamented by Bee.
 Additionally, Benji's inability to speak Chinese made it difficult to communicate with Uncle Chuan, who could only converse in Chinese.
-These cultural and linguistic unfamiliarities contributed to Uncle Chuan's lack of acceptance of Benji as a son-in-law, a situation further compounded by issues of intergenerational misunderstandings.
+These cultural and linguistic unfamiliarity contributed to Uncle Chuan's lack of acceptance of Benji as son-in-law, a situation further compounded by issues of intergenerational misunderstandings.